aloxe/huwindty/src/pages/documentation/images.md

 thumbnail: boat.jpg
 ```

 This is the image that is shown in the list of pages in the CMS interface.
 It is also used as the metadata image of the page.
-This is the image that is used in the snipet that is generated when you copy the url of the page in social medias.
+This is the image that is used in the generated snipet that you see when you copy the url of the page in social medias.